William M. Branham: End of the revival

 By the mid-1950s, dozens of the ministers associated with Branham and his campaigns had launched similar healing campaigns.
 In 1956, the healing revival reached its peak, as 49 separate evangelists held major meetings.
 Branham and Lindsay ineffectively attempted to encourage the other evangelists to help their local churches rather than launch national careers.
 The Branham campaign held meetings across the United States in 1956, and a large meeting in Mexico City that had 20,000 in attendance.
 However the swelling number of competitors and emulators were further reducing attendance at Branham's meetings.

 His correspondence also decreased sharply.
 Whereas he had once received "a thousand letters a day", by 1956 his mail dropped to 75 letters a day.
 Branham thought the decline was temporary.
 He continued expecting something greater, which he said "nobody will be able to imitate".
-In 1955, he reported a vision of a renewed tent ministry and a "third pull which would be dramatically different" than his earlier career; he began to increasingly refer to the vision as his popularity began to decline.
+In 1955, he reported a vision of a renewed tent ministry and a "third pull which would be dramatically different" from his earlier career; he began to increasingly refer to the vision as his popularity began to decline.

 Amid the financial issues in 1956, Lindsay left Branham's campaign team.
 Branham eventually criticized the Voice of Healing magazine which he had helped create as a "massive financial organization" that put making money ahead of promoting good.
 The loss of Lindsay as a manager and the publicity of Voice of Healing was a major setback for Branham.
 After 1956, attendance at Branham's meetings dwindled and his appeal became limited to the loyal following that developed around him during the earlier years.
 Branham came to depend on The Herald of Faith published by Joseph Mattsson-Bose as his primary publicity tool for the final years of his ministry.